History of Coventry City F.C.: 1883–1898: Singers F.C.

 The earliest known organised football club in Coventry was Stoke F.C., founded in the suburb of the same name in 1869.
 The team did not play regularly and games were played under a variety of football rules, with some being closer to rugby union than Association football.
+The first association football club in the city was established by Coventry Wanderers Cricket Club in 1874.
+The Wanderers changed their name to Coventry Association F.C. in 1876.

 By the late 1870s rugby had become dominant in the area, fuelled by the sport's popularity in local public schools such as Bablake and Rugby.
 Association football was reintroduced with the arrival of the bicycle industry in the city, and an influx of workers from Birmingham and the Black Country.
 In the 1880s each of the factories set up a football team.
 It was at one of these factories, that of the Singer Cycle Company, that Coventry City F.C. was born.

 The club was founded in 1883 by William Stanley, an employee of the factory, and initially known as Singers F.C.
 Stanley convened a meeting at the Lord Aylesford Inn in Hillfields, with colleagues from the factory in Canterbury Street including "Little Harry" Banks, George Bowers, Harry Hathaway, "Cock" Heath, Frank Moseley, Andrew Poole, and "Shiner" Turner.
 The club's first headquarters was the White Lion in Gosford Green and they began playing matches at pitch in Stoke called Dowells Field.
 The Singers Cycle Company founder, George Singer, became the first president of the club.
 Singers played around forty games in their first four years, which were basic in nature, lacking a regular playing staff and sometimes missing equipment such as goal nets.
 They joined the Birmingham County Football Association and the played opponents from across the Midlands including Hinckley, Langley Green and Small Heath.
 Admission to the games was free at that time, and players covered their own expenses.